 The Company maintains equity method investments in certain entities.
-The most significant of these were our investments in Arbutus and Datavant, which are accounted for using the fair value option.
+As of December 31, 2023 and March 31, 2023, the most significant of these were our investments in Arbutus and Datavant (as defined below), which are accounted for using the fair value option.